-I run 30-minute chair yoga sessions via Zoom on a Monday, Wednesday and Friday from 12 noon until12.30pm.
-If you'd like to join me, do call on 07768 314962, leave a comment below or click the Messenger icon in the bottom right of your browser to chat.
+I run 30-minute chair yoga sessions via Zoom on a Monday, Wednesday and Friday from 12 noon until 12.30pm.
+If you'd like to join me, click here to get in touch or give me a call on 07768 314962 and let's see how I can help you.

 You can also visit my website at https://www.ageless-yoga.co.uk.

 Anne Marie completed an 18-month yoga teacher training through Yoga Campus in London in February 2020 to share the magical benefits of yoga with others.

 She also recently completed a PTSD and Yoga4Health certifications through The Minded Institute to help people dealing with trauma and those who want to start a healthier lifestyle through yoga.